-We have on purpose restricted our setting to simple multigrid components to perform a rigorous Fourier analysis.
+We have on purpose restricted our setting to simple multigrid components to be able to perform a rigorous Fourier analysis.
 Nevertheless we are aware of possible improvements in the proposed algorithms.
-Indeed smoothers based on symmetric Gauss-Seidel preconditioned GMRES (as studied in [32]), the use of Galerkin coarse grid approximation or of complex-valued operator-dependent transfer operators [51] might be probably beneficial to the three preconditioners on heterogeneous problems.
+Indeed smoothers based on symmetric Gauss-Seidel preconditioned GMRES (as studied in [35]), the use of Galerkin coarse grid approximation or of complex-valued operator-dependent transfer operators [54] might be probably beneficial to the preconditioners on heterogeneous problems.
 Moreover, given a certain preconditioner, considering the role of the flexible Krylov subspace method is certainly an issue to address in a near future.
-Other flexible methods [46, 56] or recent algorithms that include spectral information to improve the convergence rate - FGMRES-DR [24] or FGCRO-DR [10] - are definitively of interest in both inner and outer parts of the solver.
+Other flexible methods [49, 60] or recent algorithms that include spectral information to improve the convergence rate - FGMRES-DR [26] or FGCRO-DR [10] - are definitively of interest in both inner and outer parts of the solver.